Yandex Cloud

 • Use cases

-Greenplum® allows you to work with data from sources that are external to a Managed Service for Greenplum® cluster.
+Greenplum® allows you to work with data from sources that are external to a Greenplum® cluster.
 This functionality uses external tables, which are special objects in a Greenplum® database that reference external source tables, buckets, or files.
 External DBMS data is accessed via the Greenplum® Platform Extension Framework (PXF) protocol; files on external file servers are accessed via the Greenplum® Parallel File Server (gpfdist) utility.

 With external tables, you can: